IterativePSFPhotometry#

 error2D ndarray, optional

 The pixel-wise 1-sigma errors of the input data. error is assumed to include all sources of error, including the Poisson error of the sources (see calc_total_error) . error must have the same shape as the input data.
-If a Quantity array, then data must also be a Quantity array with the same units.
+If data is a Quantity array, then error must also be a Quantity array with the same units.

 init_paramsTable or None, optional

-A table containing the initial guesses of the (x, y, flux) model parameters for each source only for the first iteration.
+A table containing the initial guesses of the model parameters (e.g., x, y, flux) for each source only for the first iteration.
 If the x and y values are not input, then the finder will be used for all iterations.
-If the flux values are not input, then the initial fluxes will be measured in using the aperture_radius keyword.
-The input flux values will be used for the first iteration only.
-The allowed column names are:
+If the flux values are not input, then the initial fluxes will be measured using the aperture_radius keyword.
+Note that the initial flux values refer to the model flux parameters and are not corrected for local background values (computed using localbkg_estimator or input in a local_bkg column) The allowed column names are:

 The parameter names are searched in the input table in the above order, stopping at the first match.